YondernautsGames/NeoFPS_EmeraldAI/README.md

 **NeoFpsEmeraldAI_InitializerOverride.cs** is a legacy script that made it possible to support location based damage before Emerald AI had its own system added.
 It is now preferred to use the `NeoFpsEmeraldAI_LocationBasedDamageHandler` as listed above.

+**NeoFpsEmeraldAI_FirearmAttractor.cs** is added to your NeoFPS firearms or muzzle attachments in order to leverage Emerald AI's `AttractModifier` and add audio cues to gunshots which alert AI characters.

+**NeoFpsEmeraldAI_FootstepAttractor.cs** is added to your NeoFPS character and pointed at its motion controller.
+It leverages Emerald AI's `AttractModifier` to add audio cues to gunshots which alert AI characters on each footstep.
+It can optionally ignore footsteps when crouching.

+**NeoFpsEmeraldAI_PooledExplosion.cs** is a modified version of the NeoFPS `PooledExplosion` which leverages Emerald AI's `AttractModifier` to add audio cues to explosions which alert AI characters.

 Lastly, **NeoFpsEmeraldAI_TargetPositionModifier.cs** is ties into the player character's character controller and tracks when it crouches or stands.
 It uses this to notify ranged AI and AI that look at the player how high to aim.

 #### Demo Scene